TIBCOSoftware/TCSTK-Cloud-CLI/docs/tutorials/008_TCLI_Recorder.md

 ![TCLI_Show_Links](imgs/008_RewroteScript.png#zoom)

-In this way you can build script that are generic to deploy your cloud starters to various environments with various different settings.
+In this way you can build script that are generic to deploy your cloud applications to various environments with various different settings.